SoftUni-Internal/interactive-content/EN/04-Object-Composition/05-Homework.md

 It should also print all **inherited properties** from **parent objects**.

-Inherited properties should come after own properties
+Inherited properties should come after own properties.

+## Input

 The input will be in a form of an array of strings, each string represents a command to be executed from your closure.

 All commands will always be valid.

 There will be no nonexistent or incorrect input.

 # Example
 | **Input** | **Output** |